 The Twelve Days of Christmas song is an exhausting overcomplication.
 What psycho would send that as a gift?
 It’s chaotic, raucous, stress-inducing, the various gifts even working at odds with each other—pipers pipe as swans squabble, maids milk over the drumming drummers, and leaping lords try to avoid landing on goose eggs, with a traumatized partridge in the center of it all.

 It’s over-the-top, sure.
 But then again, how might we have overcomplicated our own celebration?
 Shopping for gifts and groceries, decorating inside and out, and keeping pace with our own (and others’) expectations for the perfect December—Christmas produces such an anxiety in us that this year a survey discovered that 45% of Americans would rather simply skip out on the holidays, just to avoid dealing with the stress of it all.
-This year (2020) a pandemic has caused a reassessment of some of those obligations, and many of us may experience a simpler Christmas.
-But we will always find ways to keep piling onto the partridge with more and more and more.
+Although the recent pandemic may have offered a reassessment of some of those obligations, and the option of a simpler Christmas, we will always find ways to keep piling onto the partridge with more and more and more.

 Keep it simple.
 God did.
 He told the angels to pronounce peace on earth (Luke 2:14), a peace of a final truce brokered between a holy God and a wayward humanity through the simplicity of a child.
 Despite the miraculous moments in the Christmas story, the setting is remarkably simple and ordinary, the plot advanced by the faithful obedience of a poor unwed pregnant Middle-Eastern refugee teenager.
 Despite the fanfare, Mary and Joseph’s offering at the temple eight days later was the poor contribution of two turtle-doves (Luke 2:22-24).
 Those doves bore all their gratitude for the realities of the first Christmas, and showed their commitment to follow God where he led.